ned14/pcpp/README.rst

 **passthru-magic-macros**
   Don't expand ``__DATE__``, ``__TIME__``, ``__FILE__``, ``__LINE__`` nor ``__COUNTER__``.

+**passthru-includes**
+  Don't expand those ``#include`` whose arguments match the supplied regular expression into the output, however still execute those includes.
+This lets you generate output with macros from nested includes expanded, however those ``#include`` matching the regular expression are passed through into the output.

 Standards (non-)compliance
 --------------------------
 ``pcpp`` passes a very slightly modified edition of the `mcpp <http://mcpp.sourceforge.net/>`_